gcrnet/gcrnet.github.io/_projects/sciencedmzfaqs.md

 > No. Your gcrNet workstation may only connect to the gcrNet.

-Can I access resources on the Science DMZ from outside the network?
+Can I access resources on the gcrNet from outside the network?

-> Yes, services within the Science DMZ will be available outside the network.
+> Yes, services within the gcrNet will be available outside the network.